 Ph.D., Inorganic Chemistry, Colorado State University

-B.S., Chemistry and English Literature, Yale University
+B.S., Chemistry & English Literature, Yale University